hjiang13/La-MIR/README.md

 ## 🔍 Overview

-LaMIR is a benchmarking framework to evaluate and analyze the ability of LLMs to understand compiler **Intermediate Representation (IR)**.
+La-MIR is a benchmarking framework to evaluate and analyze the ability of LLMs to understand compiler **Intermediate Representation (IR)**.
 It includes multiple tasks reflecting different levels of semantic understanding:

 * **CFG Reconstruction**
 * **Call Graph Prediction**